dferber90/webapp/README.md

 To get the pure TAP output, use `$ npm -s test`.
 This will activate npm's silent mode, where additional information from npm is not printed to the console.

+## Debugging

+First, run `npm run debug:server`.
+This will start the server.
+Next, run `npm run debug:inspector`.
+This will open the node inspector on `http://127.0.0.1:3333/?ws=127.0.0.1:3333&port=5858`.

+> Changes to the code will not be reflected while debugging, because piping is disabled during debugging.
+>
+> *Maybe this restriction can be resolved later on.*